knarfeh/cncardanodocs.com/_docs/2017-01-10-technical.md

 ### Leaders and rich men computation (LRC)

-"Slot leaders" and "rich men" are two important notions of Ouroboros Proof of Stake Algorithm.
+"Slot leaders" and "rich men" are two important notions of 乌洛波罗斯 Proof of Stake Algorithm.

 -   Slot leaders: Slot leaders for the current epoch (for each slot of the